Sophiek9h/travels-tours/README.md

 -Components-

-Navigation
+Navigation:
 Displays the navigation bar with links.
 Shows the reservation modal with details fetched from local storage.

-BookingForm
+BookingForm:
 Displays the form for booking a package.
 Handles form submission and saves data to local storage.

-PackageSection
+PackageSection:
 Displays the list of available packages.
 Implements a scroll animation effect.

-Hero
+Hero:
 Displays the hero section with an image, title, and search form.

-Local Storage
+Local Storage:
 The reservation details are stored in the browser's local storage.
 When a user submits the booking form, the data is saved to local storage and retrieved to display in the reservation modal.